henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 $ grunt server
 ```

-To emulate a scorm package offline use this instead:
+To emulate a SCORM server, use this command instead:
 ```bash
 $ grunt server-scorm
 ```
-Note: to terminate the server ctrl+c
+Note: to terminate the server, press ctrl+c

-This will now open a browser and navigate to the following URL:
+This will now open your default browser at the following URL:
 [http://localhost:9001/](http://localhost:9001/)

 *N.B.* If you have run the server-scorm task, navigate to this URL to emulate an LMS environment: